 How about a resonant dipole antenna connected directly to the antenna terminals – no feedline – as an expedient antenna:

-Here running a Hasty Dipole on 40 meters with two, quarter wavelength legs connected directly to the radio.
+Above: Running a Hasty Dipole on 40 meters with two, quarter wavelength legs connected directly to the radio.
 Loads properly.
-Shown above working a guy who was located near Glacier National Park, 450+ miles away, from this lake in central Oregon.
+Shown above chatting with a guy who was located near Glacier National Park, 450 miles away from Paulina Lake here in central Oregon.
 This antenna is quick and dirty – and works very well with the TRC-77.
 That little solar panel keeps the battery charged, see below.

 I have found that the transmitter will load properly on both 80 and 40 meters – while using a 60 meter half wave dipole antenna fed with the particular length of coax in my kit.
 Although I currently do not have any crystals for 60 meter operation, that antenna is in my kit and makes for a good compromise in the field.
 One efficient antenna for both bands.
 Improvise, adapt, overcome. (note to self: measure the length of the coax in the kit.)

-I have also tried the set in the field with a single-wire half wave “Bush Antenna” up into a nearby tree as an experiment (chassis grounded to a wet stake) .
-That set up was actually a quarter wave wire for 80 meters (66′) being used on 40 meters – and hence a half wave on THAT band).
+I have also tried the set in the field with a single-wire half wave “Bush Antenna” up into a nearby tree as an experiment on 40 meters (chassis grounded to a wet stake) .
+That set up was actually a quarter wave wire for 80 meters (66′) being used on 40 meters – and hence a half wave on the 40 meter band).
 This type of antenna also presents a high enough impedance that the antenna current is correspondingly low – and as a result the Antenna Tuning lamp does not glow.
 At any setting.
 So you cannot set the Ant Tune switch to produce maximum power without a field strength meter.
-But it does not “load”.
+And it does not “load”.

 The design engineers knew all this – hence the AT-1098 lengths are designed to present a much lower impedance than a half wave wire.
 Also, with the half wave antenna the chassis was HOT with RF despite the ground radials.
 A tent stake ground took care of that (See above photo) but the end-fed half wave antenna basically does not work with this set, at least of 40 meters.
 It was worth trying.
 Incidentally when using a low impedance antenna the tuning lamp is quite bright in a darkened campsite.
-The light attenuator switch is an important tactical function.
+The light attenuator switch is an important tactical feature.

 For more information on the field antennas I use with this set and other portable radios, see Portable Field Antenna Kit